tcarleton/stagg/README.md

 **Important**

-The `stagg` package currently does not included functions to download climate data.
+The `stagg` package currently does not include functions to download climate data.
 There are many packages that can be used to download climate data.
 For example, [`climateR`](https://github.com/mikejohnson51/climateR) provides access